syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-PDF.md

 {% endhighlight %}
 {% endtabs %}

-### PDF page orientation change
+### PDF Page Orientation Change

-You can change the page orientation of PDF document while exporting.
+You can change the page orientation of the PDF document while exporting.
 The default page orientation is Portrait.

-To change the page orientation, you need to the exported PdfGrid value by using ExportToPdfGrid method and then draw that PdfGrid into a PdfDocument by changing the `PageSettings.Orientation` property of PdfDocument.
+To change the page orientation, export the PdfGrid value by using the ExportToPdfGrid method and then draw that PdfGrid into a PdfDocument by changing the `PageSettings.Orientation` property of PdfDocument.

 {% tabs %}
 {% highlight c# %}